subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ e = -2dj\sigma\sigma' - B\sigma = -(2dj\sigma' + B)\sigma $$

 The first term is due to interaction with neighboring atoms, while the second term is due to the external field.
-Using the same logic as before it follows that in equilibrium the average spin for the system is given by the solution to the equation
+Using the same logic as before it follows that in equilibrium the order parameter for the system is given by the solution to the equation

 $$ m = \tanh(2djm\beta + B\beta)  $$